thistletech/trh-y/README.md

    ![Create New Project](img/new_project.png "Create New Project")

-2. In the newly created project "yubikey signing", in the upper right corner, click the button "Access Token" to obtain the API token to be used as `THISTLE_TOKEN` in the initialization step.
+2. In the newly created project "yubikey signing", visit the "Settings" section of a project to obtain the API token to be used as `THISTLE_TOKEN` in the initialization step below.

    ![Obtain Access Token](img/access_token.png "Obtain Access Token")